 Paycheck Protection Program and PPP Flexibility Act FAQs

 Below are answers to some frequently asked questions about the Paycheck Protection Program (PPP) and the PPP Flexibility Act.

 Information provided is current as of the date published and is subject to change based on additional guidance.

 What is the purpose of a PPP loan?

-The PPP is intended to help business owners keep their employees on the payroll, return those who might have been furloughed, and keep their business open by offering loans that are forgivable for funds used on covered costs.
+A PPP loan is intended to help business owners keep their employees on the payroll, return those who might have been furloughed, and keep their business open by offering loans that are forgivable for funds used on eligible covered costs.

 What is the covered period?
 Is there more than one covered period I can elect?

 The covered period is the period you can use your loan.
 It also is the period used to calculate any salary/hourly wage reductions to your loan forgiveness.
 Your covered period will be 24 weeks (168 days) if you are eligible but you can elect the original eight-week (56 days) period.
 Only borrowers who received their PPP loan before June 5, 2020 may elect the eight-week period*.
 In no event will a covered period extend beyond Dec.
 31, 2020.

 Covered Period.
 The Covered Period for either the 24-week period or, if elected, the eight-week period begins on the date you receive your loan.